ninjaco1/JR-Design-HyperRail/README.md

 ```python
 img = cv2.imread('path/to/image.png',0)
 ```
 .
-Make sure it the correct path to the image that you want the edge detection that you want to do it on.
+Make sure to update the file path to the image that you wish to perform edge detection on.
 Afterwards run `python3 edgeDetection.py`.
 At the end it will show the edge detection picture compared to the original one which was in gray, and a generated G-Code command text file called `gcode.txt`.
 [Edge Detection Demo in Python3](https://drive.google.com/file/d/1J3HoQEe9SpAp14uiTM5HVKii-mfcHyuJ/view?usp=sharing)

 To run this file make sure you are using some type of Python Interpreter otherwise it will not work.
 Change directory to `Parser`.
 To run the script run `python3 parser.py`.
 Then it will ask if you want to to run in manual mode or auto mode.